ioccc-src/winner/2005/giljade/README.md

 where is my freedom to obfuscate in style?

-As mentioned earlier if you try to run the original program without its source nearby it will dump core.
+As mentioned earlier if you try to run the original program without its source in the working directory it will dump core.

 The program relies heavily on the ASCII coding system (have I seen this comment before ?).
 It also implicitly assumes that `sizeof(int) = sizeof(FILE